2010 BBC Sports Personality of the Year Award

 The 2010 BBC Sports Personality of the Year Award, held on 19 December, was the 57th presentation of the BBC Sports Personality of the Year Awards.
+Presented by Sue Barker, Jake Humphrey, and Gary Lineker from the LG Arena in Birmingham, it was broadcast on BBC One.
 Awarded annually by the BBC, the main titular award honours an individual's British sporting achievement over the past year.
 The winner is selected by public vote from a 10-person shortlist.
-Other awards presented include team, coach, and young personality of the year.

 Award process

 The ten sportspersons on the award shortlist was drawn up by a "panel of 30 sports editors from national and regional newspapers and magazines", and announced on 29 November 2010.
 As a preview to the awards, the nominees were interviewed for Sports Personality of the Year: The Contenders, a special edition of BBC One's Inside Sport, presented by Gabby Logan and broadcast on 13 December 2010.

-The award ceremony was held on Sunday 19 December at the LG Arena in Birmingham, and was broadcast live on BBC One, presented by Sue Barker, Gary Lineker and Jake Humphrey.
+The award ceremony was held on Sunday 19 December at the LG Arena in Birmingham.
+It was the first time Birmingham had hosted the show since 2007.
+It was broadcast live on BBC One, with returning presenters Sue Barker, Gary Lineker and Jake Humphrey.
 The winner was decided by a public telephone vote during the ceremony.

-Nominees

-The nominees and their achievements in 2010 as described by the BBC, and their share of the votes cast were as follows: